JuM1697/THM-WriteUps/Monday Monitor Write-Up/Readme.md

 ![wazuh query selector](img/image-1.png)
 ![wazuh query](img/image-2.png)

-We know that the compromise happened between 29.04.2024 12:00 and 29.04.2024 20:00, so lets adjust the time range on the right side.
+We know that the compromise happened between 29.04.2024 12:00 and 29.04.2024 20:00, so let's adjust the time range on the right side.
 Once we did that, we should get a bunch of events visible in the dashboard and should be ready to go to tackle the challenge.
 ![wazuh setup dashboard](img/image-3.png)